sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash compare`

-The `compare` subcommand compares one or more signature files (created with `compute`) using estimated [Jaccard index][3] or (if signatures are computed with `--track-abundance`) the [angular similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Angular_distance_and_similarity).
+The `compare` subcommand compares one or more signatures (created with `compute`) using estimated [Jaccard index][3] or (if signatures are computed with `--track-abundance`) the [angular similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Angular_distance_and_similarity).